Four Corners, Texas: Government and infrastructure

 As of 2011 the original section of Four Corners is serviced by a water system of the Fort Bend Freshwater Supply District No. 2 and individual septic systems.
 Newer areas have municipal utility districts, which provide sewer and water services.

 Originally residents of the original section used individual water wells.
 Several years prior to 2011, residents of the original section formed the Fort Bend Freshwater Supply District No. 2 and built a water system.
 Residents still use individual septic systems.
 According to Carmen Martinez, the president of the supply district, work on a sewer system will start at a later point in 2011.

 Education

 Four Corners is within the Fort Bend Independent School District.

 Elementary schools serving the Four Corners CDP and within the Four Corners CDP include Arizona Fleming Elementary and Mary Austin Holley Elementary.
 Elementary schools outside of the CDP serving sections of Four Corners include Drabek and Oyster Creek.
 Hodges Bend Middle School, located in the CDP, serves most of Four Corners, while Garcia Middle School and Sugar Land Middle School, both outside of the CDP, serves a small portion of the area.
 Austin High School, George Bush High School, and Kempner High School, all outside of the CDP, serve sections of Four Corners.

-In previous eras, Four Corners residents attended Travis High School in Pecan Grove, Texas and Dulles High School in Sugar Land.
+In previous eras, Four Corners residents attended Travis High School in Pecan Grove and Dulles High School in Sugar Land.

+The Texas Legislature specifies that the Houston Community College (HCC) boundary includes "the part of the Fort Bend Independent School District that is not located in the service area of the Wharton County Junior College District and that is adjacent to the Houston Community College System District."
+Wharton College's boundary within FBISD is defined only as the City of Sugar Land and the ETJ of Sugar Land, and Four Corners is not in the Sugar Land ETJ (it is in the Houston ETJ).
+Four Corners is in HCC.